Amazon Neptune IDE

 Using gdotv, you can directly create, modify, and delete the edges and vertices – as well as modify the properties associated with them – allowing you to make changes on the fly.

-gdotv: The Amazon Neptune IDE
+gdotv: The AWS Neptune IDE

 Turn your graph data into connected insights when you use gdotv to query, explore, and visualize your Amazon Neptune graph database.